Exclusive: U.S. bill would force tech companies to disclose foreign software probes

 INSIGHT: Under pressure, Western tech firms bow to Russian demands to share cyber secrets, click reut.rs/2xctE9O

-SPECIAL REPORT: HP Enterprise let Russia scrutinize cyberdefense system used by Pentagon, click reut.rs/2kgSpjW
+SPECIAL REPORT: HP Enterprise let Russia scrutinize cyberdefense system used by Pentagon, click https://reut.rs/2kgSpjW

 Reporting by Joel Schectman; Additional reporting by Jack Stubbs in Moscow; Editing by Damon Darlin and Lisa Shumaker